 New York City Parking

 Parking in the Big Apple is no easy task in the best of times and more so during the holidays.
 If you haven’t booked your New York City Parking Spot in advance you can expect high blood pressure and frustration.
 You’ll probably end up with a city of New York parking ticket too!
-NYC has so many must-not-miss events like the Macy’s parade, Rockefeller Christmas Tree Lighting and Radio City Christmas Spectacular.
+NYC has so many must-not-miss events like the Macy’s parade, Rockefeller Christmas Tree Lighting, and Radio City Christmas Spectacular.
 Do not forget to book your New York City Parking spot nearby in advance before they all get sold out.

 Los Angeles City Parking

 Parking lot activity increases exponentially during the busy holiday season, making parking in the city of angels quite the hellish experience.
 Usually quite affordable, LA parking rates do tend to soar during the holidays as everyone rushes around doing their Christmas shopping.
-Plan ahead to avoid getting a Los Angeles parking ticket and the headache finding a decent parking spot in LA during the holidays.
+Plan ahead to avoid getting a Los Angeles parking ticket and the headache of finding a decent parking spot in LA during the holidays.
 Finding a free parking spot in LA at this time of the year will be rather tricky.
 You’d be better off paying for parking.
 Go online and book your LA parking spot in advance.
 Here’s a tip – choose valet parking if it’s available.
 Spending a little extra might be well worth the time and effort saved.

 San Francisco City Parking

 A city of some notoriety for its high parking fines, San Francisco is always a ticket-happy city, more so during the holidays.
 You don’t really want to go holiday shopping and come back to your car to see it festooned with a San Francisco parking ticket!
 With a little planning ahead, you won’t have to.
 Check for a suitable San Francisco parking spot online.
-Compare parking rates, check what amenities they provide, current offers and discounts, and then make your decision.
+Compare parking rates, check what amenities they provide, current offers, and discounts, and then make your decision.
 To make your holiday parking experience painless you can download the San Francisco parking app – Way on iOS or GooglePlay.

 Chicago City Parking

 Chicago road rules are a bit different from those in the rest of the country, and this goes for their parking laws too.
 Chicago does get some snow during the holidays, so you need to keep that in mind while planning your holiday shopping.
 Opting for paid Chicago parking garages is usually your best bet during harsh weather conditions.
-This way you needn’t worry about street cleaning schedules or winter parking restriction.
+This way you needn’t worry about street cleaning schedules or winter parking restrictions.
 You can be sure that your car will be safe and snug and, more importantly, ticket-free while you shop to your heart’s content.
-Chicago parking tip- preferably choose covered parking to protect your car from undefinedly weather conditions.
+Chicago parking tip- preferably choose covered parking to protect your car from detrimental weather conditions.
 Heated parking would be a bonus too.